Many appearances, especially the early ones, were rather bizarre affairs.

 There are even a number of Knowledge schools in London, where you can attend lessons and revise with fellow students.
-The main schools employ ‘point collectors’; Knowledge students who stand outside the test centre (now at the Palestra Building in Southwark) in all weathers.
+The main schools employ ‘point collectors’; Knowledge students who stand outside the test centre (now in Southwark) in all weathers.

 The point collectors are vital.
 When you’ve finished your appearance, you go up to the collectors and- provided you can remember- tell them what places and routes you were asked.
 Armed with this information, the schools produce a sheet, usually published everyday around lunchtime, listing as many questions as possible.
 These sheets can be collected in person, sent by post, or emailed to Knowledge students (for a small fee of course), and are a vital revision tool.